 Matthew Schweitzer – Research Fellow

 Matthew has a degree from the University of Chicago in History, specializing in modern Iraqi politics and society.
 He was previously EPIC’s Program Assistant in 2016-2017.
-In 2012, he launched a major international initiative to study the effects of war and violence on Iraq’s university professors and intellectual class.
+In 2012, he launched an initiative to study the effects of war and violence on Iraq’s university professors and intellectual class.
 In 2014, he launched a complementary Harvard-funded initiative to examine the intersection of conflict, political development, and cultural heritage following the emergence of ISIS.
-Matthew has traveled throughout Iraq to conduct fieldwork, and his writing has appeared in Foreign Policy, The Hill, World Politics Review, Al Jazeera, Le Monde Diplomatique, Truthout, Small Wars Journal, and the International Journal of Constitutional Law.
+Matthew has traveled throughout Iraq to conduct fieldwork, and his writing has appeared in Foreign Policy, The Hill, World Politics Review, Al Jazeera, Le Monde Diplomatique, Truthout, Small Wars Journal, the International Journal of Constitutional Law, and other outlets.
 He has worked with the US State Department in Washington, DC, and Abu Dhabi, UAE.
 In his spare time, he edits the online magazine, Post-War Watch, which collects analysis from leading global experts on social, cultural, and political development in the Middle East and Afghanistan.

 Board of Directors